-Stefanie Jones, Director of Audience development at the DPA wrote a blogpost on the recommendations that praised the task force for how far they'd come in writing a "a strong plan to reduce deaths and hospitalisations," but cautioned that promoters may still find that venues don't want to host their electronic music events.
+Stefanie Jones, Director of Audience Development at the DPA wrote a blogpost on the recommendations that praised the task force for how far they'd come in writing a "strong plan to reduce deaths and hospitalizations," but cautioned that promoters may still find that venues don't want to host their electronic music events.

-Banning EDM events won't stop drug use—Missi Woolridge, DanceSafe
+Banning EDM events won't stop drug use—Missi Wooldridge , DanceSafe

 Elsewhere on the West Coast, in Seattle—where the promoter behind the Life in Color festival where Zimmardi died is based—the city has been championing a progressive approach to festival safety via an annual Music Safety Summit now in its third year.

 Hosted by the city's Office of Film and Music, and attended by harm reduction experts and members of the rave community, the summit resulted in a list of takeaways for festival promoters and attendees to follow.
 They included making patrons aware of the Good Samaritan Laws in Washington that protect anyone seeking medical attention for drug emergencies from prosecution, and encouraging people that if they do decide to take something, to start with one dose.